Checkmk

 After saving, the snap-in will now show the selected hierarchy as a tree structure:

-Snap-in Virtual Host Tree with 3 tag groups.
+Snap-in Virtual host tree with 3 tag groups.

 The configured snap-in now shows 3 levels of tag groups